KVIC – Khadi and Village Industries Commission

 - Provide financial assistance and technical know-how to individuals and institutions to develop the Khadi and Village Industry

 3. What is the meaning of Khadi Gram Udyog?

 4. What are the activities not covered by KVIC loan?

 5. Is the rent and cost of land included in the project cost?

-Employment generation and boosting the labor-intensive rural economy is the major objective of KVIC, most of the NBFCs other than the ones who enjoy good penetration in the country do not figure in the scheme of things pertaining to the commission.
-Lendingkart a non-deposit seeking NBFC occupies a significant position in the lending sector in the country with ample scope.
+Employment generation and boosting the labor-intensive rural economy is the major objective of KVIC, most of the NBFCs other than the ones that enjoy good penetration in the country do not figure in the scheme of things about the commission.
+Lendingkart a non-deposit-seeking NBFC occupies a significant position in the lending sector in the country with ample scope.